2NCE3/2NCE3/README.md

 ## ⚡ Shinobi of Silence

 Like Pain of the Hidden Rain,
-I do not cry anymore.
+I do not !cry !anymore.
 I let my creations speak —
 Each one a silent **Almighty Push**
 against everything that tried to break me.